tf-hiroko/SublimeText3/README.md

 3. Copy sublime text 3 script and pasted it into a console field.

-## My Essential Plugins
+## Essential Plugins for Front-End developement
 Here are the plugins that I installed.
-I am a Front-End web developer and they are very useful to work a web project.

 - Side​Bar​ Enhancements - [Package Control](https://packagecontrol.io/packages/SideBarEnhancements), [GitHub](http://sublimecodeintel.github.io/SublimeCodeIntel/)